-The source of our water is Lake Myosotis, which is located at the headwaters of Ten Mile Creek.
+The source of our water is the Ten Mile Creek.
 The Rensselaerville water treatment facility employs a multi step process to purify your water.
-The water from Lake Myosotis initially passes through settling chamber to remove particles.
-The raw water is amended with sodium permanganate.
+The raw water initially passes through settling chamber to remove particles.
+The raw water is then amended with sodium permanganate.
 The water is further cleaned by a slow sand filter.
 In the warmer months, aeration is used before the slow sand filter to raise dissolved oxygen levels in the raw water.
 After passing through the slow sand, the filtered waster then passes through a granular activated carbon filter, and finally disinfected with sodium hypochlorite (chlorine) and stored in a 50,000 gallon clearwell before distribution to your homes.